Fooled ya!: Composites in dog photography

 Bella and the butterfly

-I’ve broken a few hearts with this one.
+I’ve broken a few hearts with the above image.

 I caught Bella in a perfectly pensive mood but the more I looked at the image, the more I thought she needs to be looking at something.